 But I hasten to notice the manner of his death.
 How did he die?
 I will take but two views of his death.
 I intended to have taken nine or ten; but must take only two, because of my eight pages.
 First, he died in a perfection of submission.
 Not a murmur escaped his pure lips; he was led as a lamb to the slaughter, and as a sheep before her shearers is dumb, so he opened not his mouth.
 He died in a perfection of submission; he suffered without sinning.
 He suffered all that man could inflict, and that devils could inflict; suffered all this; and yet there was not anything that he suffered from men that formed any part of his atonement.
 It was not that which men inflicted that formed any part of his atonement.
 His atonement consisted in enduring God's wrath, not man's wrath.
-Satan took the opportunity to rush in upon the Savior at this very time when he had to endure God's wrath.
-Satan watches his opportunity, he is a downright old coward, to take advantage of us when we are down.
-But here he had got his master, for notwithstanding all that Satan could do, the Savior sinned not; he bare it all; in all this Jesus sinned not, nor charged God foolishly.
-Then, secondly, he died sovereignly.
-This evidently struck the minds of the people, some of them very much.
-He ought to have been there two or three days; that was the time they were usually on the cross, sometimes more than that.
-So that, when it was finished, he departed to his heavenly Father; he did not die from natural exhaustion; he did not die because he could not live any longer, I don't understand that for a moment; why, he cried with a loud voice, even in his last words.
+Satan took the opportunity to rush in upon the Saviour at this very time when he had to endure God's wrath.
+Satan watches his opportunity-he is a downright old coward, to take advantage of us when we are down.
+But here he had got his master, for notwithstanding all that Satan could do, the Saviour sinned not; he bare it all; in all this Jesus sinned not, nor charged God foolishly.
+Then, secondly, he died sovereignly. evidently struck the minds of the people, some of them very much.
+He ought to have been there two or three days; that was the time they were usually upon the cross, sometimes more than that.
+So that, when it was finished, he departed to his heavenly Father; he did not die from natural exhaustion; he did not die because he could not live any longer-I don't understand that for a moment; why, he cried with a loud voice, even in his last words.
 He died sovereignly.
-"I have done the work", and now I will depart.
+"I have done the work, and now I will depart.
 The victory is complete, and I will depart.
-I have wrought out the eternal perfection of the people, and now I will depart."
-He died sovereignly, according to his own words, "No man takes my life from me: I lay it down of myself, and I take it again.
-This commandment have I received from my Father."
-"I have received the commandment, and I have power to do it;" and he didn't do it.
+I have wrought out the victory is complete, and now I will depart."
+Wronght out the eternal perfection of the people, and now I will depart."
+He died sovereignly, according to his own words, "No man taketh my life from the sovereignly according to his own words, "No man taketh my life from the sound of life from me: I lay it down of myself, and I take it again.
+This commandment have I received of my Father."
+"I have received the command. commandment, and I have power to do it;" and he did do it.